If you’re an ecommerce store owner wondering why 3 out of every 4 people who add something to their cart leave without paying you, read on.

 But the bigger and more significant dilemma was that no other delivery methods were offered, so you were doomed to wait or leave the item and find it elsewhere.

-If your ecommerce shop only has several delivery options, which show a long wait time or a high markup on the delivery cost, you ask your customers to seek goods elsewhere.
+If your ecommerce shop only has several delivery options that show a long wait time or a high markup on the delivery cost, you ask your customers to seek goods elsewhere.

 5. Payment Gateway Failure